sportsbet/swift-style-guide/README.md

 }
 ```

-If you require JSON objects which contain multiple types, consider using
+If you require JSON objects which contain multiple types, consider using a
-SwiftyJSON or JSONCore (JSONCore dependency is TBD).
+library like SwiftyJSON, Argo or JSONCore.

+### [5.4](#54-fully-qualified-enum-names) Fully qualified enum names
-### 5.4 Do not include fully qualified enum names
+Do not include fully qualified enum names.

 Bad: redundant fully qualified enum name:
 ```swift